SquareUnit/Code-Storage/README.md

 # CodeBank

-//Temporary reporitory to display the code I developped for the video game I'm currently working on.
-Adding more samples to the 28 of july 2018.
+Temporary reporitory to display the most interesting scripts I developped for the video game I'm currently working on at the Campus ADN.
+The game is named Blank anbd it's a story driven third person shooter.
+The production time is fifteen weeks and the team count about 30 members.